golanlevin/ExperimentalCapture/docs/assignment1-object.md

 * **Blender-** Here is also mesh reduction tutorial.
 [Video] (https://www.youtube.com/watch?v=ttU6Gz1W0Xw)

-Programs like Maya, Cinema4D, Houdini, 3D Studio Max, Modo also work well with OBJ files but are beyond the scope of what we expect to teach in this class.
-But if you know these programs, by all means use them for your projects.
+Programs like Maya, Cinema4D, Houdini, 3D Studio Max, Modo also work well with .OBJ files, but are beyond the scope of what we expect to teach in this class.
+If you know these programs, by all means use them for your projects!

 --------------------------